Apply for a visa

 From 1 July 2016, family members of existing student visa holders will need to apply for a Subclass 500 visa if they do not currently hold a student visa and want to join the student in Australia.

 Family unit members must be declared on the initial student visa application, regardless of whether or not they intend to join the student in Australia at a later stage.
 Those not declared will not be eligible for a visa at a later stage.
 An exception applies to those who became a family member after the primary applicant (student) was granted a visa.

-From 1 July 2016, there will be no restrictions on the duration of particular courses that the primary applicant (student) must study to be accompanied by family members, including subsequent dependants.
+From 1 July 2016, there will be no restrictions on the duration of particular courses that the primary applicant (student) must study to be accompanied by family members, including subsequent dependents.

-Generally, the same level of evidentiary requirements of financial capacity applied to the primary applicant (student) would apply to their family members, including subsequent dependants.
+Generally, the same level of evidentiary requirements of financial capacity applied to the primary applicant (student) would apply to their family members, including subsequent dependents.

 In all circumstances, our officers have discretion to ask for evidence of funds, if required.